carbonleakage/ReadingNotes/ComposingPrograms.md

 ## Object-Oriented Programming
+Like functions in data data abstraction, classes create abstraction barriers between the use and implementation of data.
+Like mutable data structures objects have local state that is not directly accessible form the global environment.

 Every object has a type called its ***class***.
 To create new types of data, we implement new classes.

 Class serves as a template for all objects that belong to that class.
 Every object is an instance of some particular class.
 An ***attribute*** of an object is a name-value pair associated with the object, which is accessible via dot notation.
 The attributes specific to a particular object, as opposed to all objects of a class, are called ***instance attributes***.
 In broader programmer community, instance attributes may also be called **fields, properties or instance variables**.